istvanzk/rpicampy/README.md

 The configuration parameters are read from the rpiconfig.yaml file.

-The image file names are:  '%d%m%y-%H%M%S-CAMX.jpg', where X is the camera number (ID string).
+The image file names are:  '%d%m%y-%H%M%S-CAMX.jpg', where CAMX is the camera identification (ID string).
 The images are saved locally and remotely in a sub-folder.
 The sub-folder name is the current date '%d%m%y'.

 A simple REST request abstraction layer and a light ThingSpeak API SDK is provided in the thingspeak module.